 Fellow go4awalkers who have already walked, climbed, summited & bagged Baugh Fell (Tarn Rigg Hill)

-Trevor Williams hiked on January 21st, 2015 [with] Paul [weather] snow - Did not reach the top got to within 800m but time meant that we had to turn back.
+Trevor Williams conquered on January 21st, 2015 [with] Paul [weather] snow - Did not reach the top got to within 800m but time meant that we had to turn back.
 Will revisit another time.